ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### CloudSystem compliance approach

 A Protection Profile (PP) evaluation has been performed on Windows 10 and Microsoft publish deployment and administration guides for each [evaluated operating system](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-platform-common-criteria).
-The CloudSystem implements the recommendations for the latest evaluated version of Windows 10 (May 2019 Update).
+The CloudSystem implements the recommendations for the latest evaluated version of Windows 10 (November 2019 Update).
 This includes sourcing installation media directly from Microsoft and implementing configuration hardening.

 ### Security controls provided by the CloudSystem

 * The CloudSystem includes Windows 10 which has been evaluated against the relevant Protection Profile.
 * Windows 10 installation media is sourced directly from Microsoft in accordance with the evaluated delivery procedures.
-* Windows 10 is managed by Microsoft Endpoint Manager -  Intune (Intune) in accordance with the published guidance from Microsoft as well the ACSC's hardening guide for Windows 10.
+* Windows 10 is managed by Microsoft Endpoint Manager (Intune) in accordance with the published guidance from Microsoft as well the ACSC's hardening guide for Windows 10.

 ### Residual controls to be addressed by the Agency